JBryan1/JBryan1.github.io/_pages/portfolio.md

 # Portfolio

-I collection of my research projects, workbooks, and side projects
+A collection of my research projects, workbooks, and side projects

 ## Prediction